If you have a chimney, you need only:

 Included in every Fitting Pack, as well as black vitreous pipe are the following items:

-1x Duraflue Stainless Steel Hanging Cowl for chimney pots between 6" and 13" diameter (connects directly to liner and pot and can be fixed in just a few minutes).
-Not all cowls are the same and the Duraflue model is one of the finest (other cowls I have fitted in the past have rusted and expired within a year!
+1x Stainless Steel Hanging Cowl for chimney pots between 6" and 13" diameter (connects directly to liner and pot and can be fixed in just a few minutes).
+Not all cowls are the same and the Duraflue models are the finest (other cowls I have fitted in the past have rusted and expired within a year!
 Note the use of "nuts n bolts" rather than flimsy rust-prone spot welds).

 1x heavy duty stainless-steel Duraflue adaptor (connects liner to black vitreous pipe).